Combos Browse all Suggest

 |Commander / EDH||Legal|

-Suspend 4-(Blue) (Rather than play this card from your hand, pay (Blue) and remove it from the game with four time counters on it.
+Suspend 4— (Rather than cast this card from your hand, pay and exile this with four time counters on this.
 At the beginning of your upkeep, remove a time counter.
-When the last is removed, play it without paying its mana cost.)
+When the last is removed, cast this without paying the mana cost.)

 Target player draws three cards.